-The reality is terrorists can be anyone, or group, from militant ISIS to a teenager who plans a mass shooting.
+The reality is terrorists can be anyone, or group, from a militant, a sex trafficer, to a teenager who plans a mass shooting.

 We are not safe!
 You will absolutely witness more knife killing sprees, more tactical ambushes on innocent civilians, and more bombing attempts.

 Here’s a little information taken from our On Demand SCARS Counter-Terrorist training program.
 This excerpt defines terror/terrorism and provides a couple helpful things to look out for.

 The answer to that question is not complex, as long as we keep it on a personal level.
 Terrorism is any physically or mentally perceived act, which causes you to believe that you are helpless, without abilities to protect yourself either by fighting or running away.
 Although you have the physical ability to overcome this adversity, you simply succumb to the mental fear.

 To make this point hit home, remember, terrorism has always targeted the innocent, meaning the general population of a society.
 After all, good people live out their lives as law-abiding citizens.
 Most of them never steal, hurt anyone, and live comfortably in a controlled environment.
 Why should they fear?
 After all, they have a freely elected government, with its law enforcement agencies and a military, thus creating a shield to protect them.

 Terrorists will never attack the shield of society in such a manner that they can be identified before the attack as a legitimate military operation supported by an internationally recognized government.